symmy596/SurfinPy/docs/source/theory.rst

 Before using this code you will need to generate the relevant data. `surfinpy` is a python module to generate surface phase diagrams from DFT calculation data.
 `surfinpy` has the capability to generate phase diagrams as a function of chemical potential of two species e.g. water and carbon dioxide.
 In such an example the user would require calculations with varying concentrations of water, carbon dioxide and water/carbon dioxide on a surface.
+Assuming that you have generating enough data and reliable data then you are ready to use `surfinpy`.

 The physical quantity that is used to define the stability of a surface with a given composition is its surface energy :math:`\gamma` (J :math:`m^{-2}`).
 At its core, surfinpy is a code that calculates the surface energy of different slabs and uses these surface energies to build a phase diagram.